Quantity Tutorial

 moments_mean = mlmc.quantity.quantity_estimate.estimate_mean(moments_quantity)

-To obtain central moments, use:
+To obtain central moments, first subtract the mean:

 central_root_quantity = root_quantity - root_quantity_mean.mean

-central_moments_quantity = mlmc.quantity.quantity_estimate.moments(central_root_quantity,
+central_moments_quantity = mlmc.quantity.quantity_estimate.moments(

 central_moments_mean = mlmc.quantity.quantity_estimate.estimate_mean(central_moments_quantity)